boergeh/Flick-RT/README.md

 You will need to have a c++ compiler (e.g. clang++ or g++) already installed.

-Flick is distributed under the MIT license.
+Flick is named after the flickering of a flame and the unit occasionally used for spectral radiance, and it is distributed under the MIT license.
 https://docs.openmc.org/en/stable/license.html

-The name Flick is inspired by flickering of a candle and the flick unit occasionally used for spectral radiance, where one flick equals one watt per steradian per square centimeter of surface per micrometer of span in wavelength.